Iterative Negotiation and Oversight: A Case Study in Decentralized Air Traffic Management: Iterative negotiation and oversight framework

 \subsection{Shortfall computation and coordination factor update (\Cref{alg:oversight} \cref{alg:ln:shortfall} and \cref{alg:ln:update})}

 Given an agreement outcome $o^{(r)}$, we compute the \emph{expenditure} $e_i$ and the \emph{shortfall} $s_i$:

-The shortfall quantifies the amount of excess trading assets required for an agreement to be reached.
+The shortfall quantifies the amount of excess trading assets required for an agreement to be reached \fix{relative to the protocol-specific credit budget assigned to each agent}.
 When $\sum_{j\in\plSet} s_j=0$, the \emph{asset reserve constraint} is satisfied because all agents satisfy $e_i\leq R_i$; in this case, \Cref{alg:oversight} terminates.
 If any shortfall is detected ($\exists i \in \plSet$ such that $s_i>0$), the agents cannot settle in the current negotiation round, and an additional round is initiated.
 Define the normalized shortfall $\bar{s}_i := s_i / \sum_{j \in \plSet} s_j$ and update the coordination factor by

 This update increases the coordination weight for agents that exceed their reserves while leaving others unchanged.
-Under this rule, $\alpha_{r+1} = \alpha_r + 1$ because $\|\bar{s}\|_1 = 1$, indicating that the influence of the shared term increases monotonically across rounds, cf. \eqref{eq:combinedCostNormalized}.
+Under this rule, $\alpha_{r+1} = \alpha_r + 1$ because $\|\bar{s}\|_1 = 1$, indicating that the influence of the shared term increases monotonically across rounds, cf. \eqref{eq:combinedCostNormalized}. \fix{Thus, the shortfall update serves as a regulatory correction that links reserve violations in the current negotiation round to stronger coordination guidance in the next round.}